OGGM/oggm/docs/structure.rst

     @savefig plot_example_inversion.png width=100%
     graphics.plot_distributed_thickness(gdirs[0])

-See also the documentation page for :doc:`shop` for more examples of the kind of data that can be added to glacier directories.
+See also the documentation page for :doc:`shop` for a description of all current preprocessed glacier directories and for more examples of the kind of data that can be added to glacier directories.

 .. admonition:: More details: pros and cons of glacier directories
     :class: note, dropdown